kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/big_data/ml/HuggingFace.md

 # HuggingFace

 1. What is hugging face?
 Their business model.
 What they are trying offer you to build, train and deploy models in their platform?
 How do they make money from?

 - What is hugging face?

-a machine learning and Data science platform that lets users deploy and train ML models. it hosts open source datasets (developers can create and update) and demos where we can see the code behind the model. unlike open ai which is a closed source. it hosts leader board that tracks ranks and evaluates the LLMs and chatbots on the platform. the models it has: LLMs, computer vision, audio, image so we can transform text to image or image to image. it has many models which makes finding the right one difficult.
+* A machine learning and Data science platform that lets users deploy and train ML models. it hosts open source datasets (developers can create and update) and demos where we can see the code behind the model.

+* Unlike open ai which is a closed source.

+* It hosts leader board that tracks ranks and evaluates the LLMs and chatbots on the platform.

+The models it hosts: LLMs, computer vision, audio, image so we can transform text to image or image to image. it has many models which makes finding the right one difficult.

 - Their business model